dotnet/docs/docs/fundamentals/runtime-libraries/system-net-http-httpclienthandler.md

 [!INCLUDE [context](includes/context.md)]

-The `HttpClientHandler` class and classes derived from it enable developers to configure a variety of options ranging from proxies to authentication.
+The <xref:System.Net.Http.HttpClientHandler> class and classes derived from it enable developers to configure a variety of options ranging from proxies to authentication.

 ## HttpClientHandler in .NET Core